PeppermintSnow/ComProg-Midterms-Reviewer/index.md

 ```

 ### Switch case
-> - A conditional statement used when you have multiple possible values for a variable and wish to handle each value differently.
+> A conditional statement **used when you have multiple possible values** for a variable and wish to **handle each value differently**.
-> - Preferred when there are many cases to check because it makes the code look cleaner and easier to read.
+> Preferred when there are **many cases** to check because it **makes the code look cleaner and easier to read**.
-> - Think of it as another if-else statement but for a lot of conditions.
+> Think of it as another if-else statement but for a lot of conditions.

 Structure:
 ```C